boghammar/BadTemperature/Design/LORAProtocol.md

 - Keeping track of their own health and report that to the gateway

 ## Protocol Structure
 The protocol is based on JSON messages.
+- Each message is a JSON object.
+- All JSON keys are lowercase and only one character.
-There are no timestamps in the messages since there is no RTC on the sensor nodes.
-Each message is a JSON object with the following fields:
+- There are no timestamps in the messages since there is no RTC on the sensor nodes.

+A message has the following fields:
 ```
 {
    "i" : "message id",